stela2502/split2samples/README.md

 ## createIndex

 BD Rhapsody now also supports whole genome transcriptomics.
-For thsi setting it becomes vital to have a mapping index that is capable of storing the genome information.
+For this setting it becomes vital to have a mapping index that is capable of storing the genome information.
 In order to do this a 2bit based 8mer numeric initial mapper has been combined with 32bp full length match to build up a 40bp full length match.

 The creatIndex produces these indices for quantifyRhapsody.
 It only needs a geneome fasta file and a genome gtf or gff annotation file: